jcummins42p/42_libasm/README.md

 	* AC (auxiliary carry)
 	* PF (parity flag)

-# Writing pragrams using NASM
+# Writing programs using NASM
 * NASM creates simplified syntax based on intel.
 Linux tends to use AT&T internally which is more complex and hard to learn Here's a sample program - it stores 1 in both eax and ebx registers, and calls the system to exit (eax) with return code 1 (ebx)
 ```
 section .data	; stores variables

 section .text 	; code to run
 global _start 	; _start is a label for a section of code
 				; exporting _start with global which tells the computer where to start the program.
 _start:
 	MOV eax,1	; MOV moves data from one location to another
 	MOV ebx,1